lemelon/cozysdk-client/tuto.md

 ### Third step: Get user contacts from contact app

 Now down to some serious business: we're ready to play with different cozy applications.
-We decided to interact with the "Contact" app but you can also do the same for any other application.
+We decided to interact with the `Contact` app but you can also do the same for any other application.
 Imagine what service you can propose to your future users.
 But from now on, let's synchronize with contacts by getting all the names of the app...

 #### Install the contact app from the store and create or import a few of your contacts